Cathay Pacific cuts capacity to restore profitability

 The company has been aggressively cutting capacity following an 83 percent drop in its net income last year.

-In June, Cathay told analyst it had revised its 2013 forecast for available tonne kilometres - a measure of both passenger and cargo capacity - to a year-on-year decrease of 4.3 percent instead of an increase of 2.6 percent, largely because of reduced freighter capacity.
-However, it maintained its projection for a 1.5 percent contraction in available seat kilometres.
+In June, Cathay told analyst it had revised its 2013 forecast for available tonne kilometers - a measure of both passenger and cargo capacity - to a year-on-year decrease of 4.3 percent instead of an increase of 2.6 percent, largely because of reduced freighter capacity.
+However, it maintained its projection for a 1.5 percent contraction in available seat kilometers.

 North America passenger traffic dropped 12.5 percent during the first half of the year, even as Cathay’s passenger load factor increased by 1.2 percentage points over a year earlier.
 That is helping to offset a continuing drop in air freight volume.
 Cathay’s cargo traffic declined 1.8 percent for the first six months of the year, following a 5.3 fall last year.